 So many public and private projects begin with precast concrete.
 This includes one of our most regularly produced items: precast concrete catch basins.

 Columbia Precast Products manufactures catch basins to enhance the infrastructure of public and private projects.
 Our products are often the starting point of a storm-drain system that keeps roads from flooding and prevents standing water from accumulating.

-Catch basins and inlets are a key component of underground drainage systems.
-We manufacture precast concrete catch basins in our Southwest Washington plant.
+Catch basins and inlets are key components of underground drainage systems.
+We manufacture precast concrete basins in our Southwest Washington plant.
 Precast concrete is a resilient, sustainable, and economical material.

 Catch basins, often called inlets, prevent flooding from rain and melting snow.
 During rainy winters, Washington and Oregon can be hit with periods of heavy rain.
 In spring, snowmelt fills creeks and rivers, sometimes leading to excess water at lower elevations.

 A well-designed storm-water drainage system can handle most of Mother Nature’s extremes.
-Catch basins are part of the out-of-sight grid that keeps roads, sports fields, green spaces and parking lots properly drained.
+Basins are part of the out-of-sight grid that keeps roads, sports fields, green spaces, and parking lots properly drained.